sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 You will also need ZNN and QSR to spawn your pillar.
 If you are spawning a genesis pillar you will need 150k tQSR in the address you are planning to use as the controller.

 ## Pillar Install (fresh install on new VPS)
+Start from root - if you are not sure enter the line below

+`sudo su - root`

 Install prereqs

 `sudo apt install unzip`